pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

     -   Do not have these installed:

-        -   PolyLogyx Extension version older than 1.0.35.15 on Windows
+        -   The Extension version older than 1.0.35.15 on Windows
 		-   Osquery agent on Linux/MacOS

     -   Do not have host-based firewalls or other security tools that might